Valenzuela City School of Mathematics and Science: Valenzuela City Science High School

-New school campus
+Valenzuela City School of Mathematics and Science

 In early 2014, Valenzuela City Mayor Rexlon Gatchalian announced the construction of a new state-of-the-art campus under the name Valenzuela City School of Mathematics and Science.
 This is a part of the Education 360° Investment Program of the local government that included feeder programs, the provision of school supplies, and training for students, parents, and teachers.
-Gatchalian explained, "This is a large-scale investment to shore up the local education system."
+Rexlon Gatchalian explained, "This is a large-scale investment to shore up the local education system."
 Out of the ₱300 million budget allotted to the plan, ₱199 million was spent on the construction and outfit of the new school campus.
 He said that the soon-to-rise school is the "best education investment [the] city has ever made."

 The groundbreaking of the new school site in Barangay Malinta was held on January 27, 2014.
-Gatchalian, local government officials, the Valenzuela City Science High School faculty and students, and the Department of Education (DepEd) secretary Armin Luistro attended the ceremony.
-The mayor said in his speech, "If you look at their NAT scores, their scores are one of the highest in Metro Manila.
-If you look at their UPCAT results, they have a very high passing rate every year.
-That's why we have to show the brightest and the most intelligent students of Valenzuela City that they will be entering the most modernized high school here in Valenzuela and we'll make sure that this will be the most pleasant science high school building in the Philippines."
+Rexlon Gatchalian, local government officials, the Valenzuela City Science High School faculty and students, and the Department of Education (DepEd) secretary Armin Luistro attended the ceremony.
+The mayor praised the school's NAT scores, which are the highest in Metro Manila, and the high passing rate for UPCAT.
 He said in another interview that "these classrooms will be available for use when classes open in June this year."

 The changing of the school name to Valenzuela City School of Mathematics and Science gained much dispute around the school community.
-Gatchalian responded saying "The reason is because we do better in math compared to science."
-DepEd secretary Luistro said, "I'm okay with the name change but I'm more concerned with the substantial changes in the curriculum, the quantity of its graduates and how many of them will take math or science related courses in college."
+Rexlon Gatchalian responded by saying, "The reason is because we do better in math compared to science."
+DepEd secretary Luistro said, "I'm okay with the name change, but I'm more concerned with the substantial changes in the curriculum, the quantity of its graduates, and how many of them will take math or science-related courses in college."
 The new name was proposed by city councilor Lorena Natividad-Borja.
-It was signed by the mayor as City Ordinance No. 120, which includes the enhancement of mathematics program in the new curriculum.
+It was signed by the mayor as City Ordinance No. 120, which includes the enhancement of the mathematics program in the new curriculum.